It’s a question that gets asked time-and-time again, why is Cheddar cheese bitter?

 With that being said, it is estimated that only around 5% of all cheese produced in the world now uses animal rennet.

-Therefore, the majority of rennet is now produced from plants, such as nettles and thistles, or from other bacterial sources.
+Therefore, the majority of rennet is now produced from plants, such as nettles and thistles, or other bacterial sources.

 You’ll typically find that vegetable rennet gets more bitter as it ages, typically after 6 months or more.